 French Broad RiverkeeperFounded in 2001, the French Broad Riverkeeper serves as a fundamental protector of the French Broad River Watershed in MountainTrue’s Central Region in Western North Carolina.
 Volunteer

-MountainTrue’s French Broad Riverkeeper, Hartwell Carson, fights for safe and healthy waterways for all citizens in the French Broad River watershed by bringing together local residents and communities to identify pollution sources, enforce environmental laws, advocate for stronger environmental laws, engage in restoration and educate and empower the public.
-The French Broad Riverkeeper serves Transylvania, Henderson, Buncombe, Haywood and Madison counties.
+MountainTrue’s French Broad Riverkeeper, Hartwell Carson, fights for safe and healthy waterways for all residents of the French Broad River Watershed by bringing together local residents and communities to identify pollution sources, enforce and advocate for stronger environmental laws, engage in aquatic ecosystem restoration, and educate and empower the public.
+The French Broad Riverkeeper serves communities in Buncombe, Haywood, Henderson, Madison, and Transylvania counties.

 French Broad Riverkeeper News

 Plastic pollution: we've all seen it littered on the side of the road, blowing in the wind,...